mangorlica-metallica/pythonforfinance/README.md

 # pythonforfinance

-in this repositary i am sharing about how i explore investment opportunities
+in this repositary i am sharing about how i explore investment opportunities.